thiagomdiniz/zabbix-google-chat-webhook/v6.0/README.md

     - Messages will not be grouped by threads.
 Each notification will appear in Google Chat as a new thread.

 6\.
 To receive Zabbix notifications in Google Chat, you need to create a **Zabbix user** and add **Media** with the **Google Chat media type**.<br>
 In the *Administration → Users section*, click *Create user* button in the top right corner.
 In the *User* tab, fill in all required fields (marked with red asterisks).
 In the *Media* tab, add a new media and select **"Google Chat"** type from the drop-down list.
+The "*Send to*" field must be filled in according to the configuration made in *step 3*:
+- In step 3, the **incoming webhook URL** was used (*support single space*):
-Though a "*Send to*" field is not used in Google Chat media, it cannot be empty.
-To comply with the frontend requirements, you can put any symbol there.<br>
+    - Though a "*Send to*" field is not used in this case, it cannot be empty.
+To comply with the frontend requirements, you can put any symbol there.
+- In step 3, the **{ALERT.SENDTO}** macro was used (*support multiple spaces*):
+    - Enter the **incoming webhook URL** in the "*Send to*" field.
+If you need to send notifications to other spaces, simply follow this same procedure to create a new Zabbix user but use the **incoming webhook URL** of another space in the "*Send to*" field.

 Make sure this user has access to all hosts for which you would like problem notifications to be sent to Google Chat.<br>

 [<img src="images/4.png" width="300"/>](images/4.png)